xmengkinaxis/CPP/System Design Interview Checklist.md

 * how they will **interact** with each other (dynamic, create, extract, transform, load),
 * how these objects **flow** between different system components.  <br>

+**Consideration**
-Which database system should we use?
+* Which database system should we use?
 NoSQL like Cassandra or MySQL?
+* Separate the most frequently and less frequently accessed storage clusters from each other for optimal access time; can apply different configurations, cache strategies, shardings;

 ## 4.1 Database Schema or components/classes and their relationship/connection (static)
 What to store? objects, and their relations <br>